Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Introduction

-A key result of the present work is the computation of the energy injection into the intergalactic medium caused by decay of axion dark matter due to soliton mergers.
+A key result of the present work is the computation of the energy injection into the intergalactic medium caused by the decay of axion dark matter due to soliton mergers.
+Therefore, note that in most of this work we use the terms ``soliton" and ``axion star" interchangeably.
 The energy injection density is shown for some representative parameters in Fig.~\ref{fig:energy}.
 We compare this to an approximate energy injection due to core collapse supernovae from Pop-III stars~\cite{Hartwig:2022lon}.
 The energy injection from axion dark matter soliton decay exceeds the supernova energy by many orders of magnitude, and extends to much higher redshifts, deep into the dark ages.
 This suggests that this phenomenon can place new constraints on axion dark matter, and open a new window onto axion observation.
-Details are explored in the companion paper~\cite{in_prep}.
+Details are explored in the companion paper~\cite{Escudero:2023vgv}.

-This paper is organised as follows.
-In Section~\ref{sec:mass_func} we compute the soliton mass function assuming various models for the core-halo mass relation between DM halos and soliton masses.
-We discuss the critical soliton mass in Section~\ref{sec:critical-soliton}, and compute the DM fraction that decays due to plasma blocking.
-In Section~\ref{sec:merger_rate} we use the extended Press-Schechter model and stochastic merger trees to compute the soliton merger rate, and the DM decay rate from the production of super-critical solitons.
-We conclude in Section~\ref{sec:conclusions}.
+This paper is organized as follows.
+In Sec.~\ref{sec:mass_func} we compute the soliton mass function assuming various models for the core-halo mass relation between DM halos and soliton masses.
+We discuss the critical soliton mass in Sec.~\ref{sec:critical-soliton}, and compute the DM fraction that decays instantaneously at a given redshift due to plasma blocking.
+In Sec.~\ref{sec:merger_rate} we use the extended Press-Schechter model and stochastic merger trees to compute the soliton merger rate, and the DM decay rate from the formation of super-critical solitons by major mergers of sub-critical solitons.
+We conclude in Sec.~\ref{sec:conclusions}.
 The Appendices give details of our numerical scheme.
-A companion paper~\cite{in_prep} studies the phenomenology of DM decay via soliton instability.
 We adopt fixed cosmological parameters $\Omega_M=0.3153$, $\Omega_b=0.04930$, $h=0.6736$, $\sigma_8=0.8111$, $n_s=0.9649$~\cite{Planck:2018jri}.